Paddling Centre closing after 35 years ~ Squall Outdoor Store lives on!

 Our vision was simple: to share our love of paddling, camping and the near wilderness of Georgian Bay with others.
 For over 34 years, paddlers of all ages have experienced the joy of paddling with the Squall in the 30,000 Islands – the largest freshwater island archipelago in the world.
 Our paddling grounds are part of the Georgian Bay Biosphere Reserve – a designated UNESCO World Heritage Site and home to white pines, glacier smooth granite and the sparkling waters of Georgian Bay.

 Now after 35 years we are closing the doors on our Paddling Centre.
 Those years went by in a heartbeat, and every part of what we did happened because of a dedicated, talented staff who were truly the ones that kept the ship sailing.
 This isn’t empty platitude, rather the gospel truth.
 We just wouldn’t have made it without all of them pitching in.

-And now the Squall Town Shop will keep going.
+And now the White Squall Outdoor Store will keep going.
 We’ve kept back a few boats to play with cause it just doesn’t seem right to get rid of everything:) The future for the Squall will be quieter for sure, and having the occasional project will keep us busy enough.
 Thanks to all of you who supported us over a lifetime – without you we would have been a pretty lonely band of paddlers.

 Outer Islands Project